 Build a transaction

-When you call sdk.buy(), the SDK first calls this endpoint (POST /v1/tx/buy) to build an unsigned transaction.
+When you call sdk.buy() or sdk.sell(), the SDK calls this endpoint (POST /v1/tx/swap) to build an unsigned transaction.
 This page explains what happens under the hood.

 Building Transactions